 How to make soft toy EYES

-Use this simple guide on how to make soft toy eyes to help you choose eyes to suit your style and toy!
+Use this simple guide to help you choose eyes to suit your style and toy!

 1. Simple round black beads for eyes: